eacar/Asseco/README.md

 ### Running

-You can either run it from Visual Studio or directly from the executable file.
+You can either run it from Visual Studio or directly from the executable file sent by email.
 In order to run it from exe file:
-1. Either extract and run the 'UI.Win.DataPresenter.exe' file separaratly sent zip file `Executables.zip` or the same file within 'build/Release' folder.
+1. Either extract and run the `UI.Win.DataPresenter.exe` file separaratly sent zip file `Executables.zip` or the same file within 'build/Release' folder.

 In order to run it properly from Visual Studio:
 1. Set **UI.Win.DataPresenter** as Startup Project and with or without debugging Start